 Colors and Markings

-Guppies are peaceful, easy-going community fish and play well with a mix of fish species.
+Guppies are peaceful, easy-going community fish and play well with a mix of other non-aggressive fish species.
 You may want to keep them with similar, live-bearing fish, such as platys or mollies.
 Other good tankmates include small fish such as neon tetras or zebra fish.
-Keep in mind that any fry spawned from an active guppy female may be dinner for other fish in the tank, so smaller tankmates will ensure more fry survive.
+Keep in mind that any fry spawned from an active guppy female may be dinner for other fish in the tank, so having smaller tankmates will ensure more fry survive.

 Guppy Habitat and Care